What is INFLATION? Inflation is nothing but a general increase in the prices of various goods and services over time in an economy.

 8. Impact on Taxes

 The public expenditure of the government increases greatly due to inflation.
-To meet its expenditure, the government imposes new taxes and increases the old taxes.
+To meet its expenditures, the government imposes new taxes and increases the old taxes.
 Thus inflation increases the burden of taxes.

 9. Moral Impact

-Due to inflation, the merchant class becomes blind in greed and uses hoarding, profiteering and adulteration etc. to sell the produce.
-Government servants indulge in corruption and moral values fall in individuals.
+Due to inflation, the merchant class becomes blind in greed and uses hoarding, profiteering adulteration etc. to sell the produce.
+Government servants indulge in corruption and moral values fall on individuals.

 10. Impact on Producers